jeroen1243/phishing-report-script/README.md

-# anti-phishing
+# Phishing report script
-This project is a tool to report phishing sites to multiple anti-phishing services.
+This project is a tool to report phishing sites to the hosting provider, registrar and multiple anti-phishing services.

 ## Installation with pip and virtual environment
 ``` bash